 "I think it will be a shame if we won't be able to cry as we play our own game."

-- Final Fantasy XI has its moments.
-What got me was how, in at least 3 missions/quests, beastmen that are shown to be nice and a connection between their race and the "good side" end up dying.
+- In at least 3 missions/quests, beastmen that are shown to be nice and a connection between their race and the "good side" end up dying.

-- The defeat of the Shadow Lord does this to me every time.
-You see, Raogrimm's love Cornelia died protecting him, and as a result of the anquish he succumbed to despair and anger and was transformed into the Shadow Lord.
+- The defeat of the Shadow Lord.
+You see, Raogrimm's love Cornelia died protecting him, and as a result of the anguish he succumbed to despair and anger and was transformed into the Shadow Lord.
 When he is defeated, Cornelia's ghost appears to remind Raogrimm of who he once was.
 His final dying words?
 "Cornelia, finally may we meet again."

 - The ending.